Six years ago

 2. We know inspiration can come any time, in any place.
 Could you tell your fans when and where you had the great idea for your book?

-I've been writing so long now (since I was a kid), that I don't
+I've been writing so long now (since I was a kid),

 really pay attention to inspiration like it's some great magical